Plush-crested jay: Diet

 Plush-crested jays are omnivorous, eating primarily seeds, nuts, insects, small invertebrates, and sometimes fruits or maize.
 Depending on food availability, they may also take other species' eggs and small animals such as frogs or snakes.

 Behavior

-The plush-crested jay is a non-migratory bird that is known to form flocks of 3-10 on average, sometimes including other species.
-This flock will typically have a few breeding pairs, and the social hierarchy is headed by the breeding female(s).
-They will typically create nests in trees, consisting of twigs, sticks, roots, and other fibers, where the female will spend most of her time while brooding.
-Caring for nests and young is often communal.
+The plush-crested jay is a non-migratory, social bird, forming flocks of 5 to 11 individuals in Spring and summer, and 8 to 15 during fall and winter.
+The rearing of chicks is cooperative, as several members of the flock perform the role of “helpers”, bringing food to the brood, disposing of fecal matter and defending the nest from predators.

 While foraging for food, they will stay on the ground or occasionally forage in trees for food.
 They have also been observed following ants back to their nests, either to eat them or other insects nearby.